mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 243 - Concatenated Properties/readme.md

 * * *

->Design is choosing how you will fail.
+>Design is choosing how you'll fail.

 _Ron Fein_